mjn2max/swiftui-extensions/README.md

 - **View Extensions:** Add common functionality to SwiftUI views like rounded borders, shadows, and more.
 - **Utility Methods:** Helper functions to make SwiftUI coding more efficient.
 - **Cross-Platform:** Works across all platforms supported by SwiftUI.
-- **Well-Documented:** Clear and concise code comments to explain functionality.
+- **Thorough Documented:** Clear and concise code comments to explain functionality.

 ## Installation